 Related Campus Resources

-Roosevelt Fellows: Roosevelt Fellows are junior or senior peer mentors who offer one-on-one academic advising and events throughout the academic year.
+Roosevelt Fellows are junior or senior peer mentors who offer one-on-one academic advising and events throughout the academic year.
 Your Roosevelt Fellow will be able to provide a student's perspective on academics at Brandeis.

-Brandeis Undergraduate Group Study (BUGS) Tutors: BUGS is a program in Academic Services open to all Brandeis undergraduates which offers tutoring at no cost to students.
+BUGS is a program in Academic Services open to all Brandeis undergraduates which offers tutoring at no cost to students.

 The Brandeis Counseling Center provides counseling for students in times of stress and encourages them to ask for help with their most immediate concerns.
-The BCC provides a variety of services such as: individual therapy, group therapy, workshops and discussion groups, etc. Their contact information is bcc@brandeis.edu (non-urgent email) or 781-736-3730 (front desk).
+The BCC provides a variety of services such as: individual therapy, group therapy, workshops and discussion groups, etc. Its contact information is bcc@brandeis.edu (non-urgent email) or 781-736-3730 (front desk).
 The BCC is located in Mailman House.

 The Brandeis Library is dedicated to providing access and services to all members of the Brandeis community.
 If faculty have direct questions and/or need any instructional support, please reach out to library@brandeis.edu.

 The Center for Teaching and Learning advocates teaching practices that advance Brandeis' mission as an institution founded on principles of access and social justice, and research on learning and teaching. research.
 Everyone with a role in educating Brandeis students is encouraged to take advantage of CTL services and events.
 For any questions or support, please reach out to ctl@brandeis.edu.
-The following CTL resources may be useful for educators focusing on accessibility for their students:

 Brandeis has a number of resources developed around creating accessible websites.
 This Web Accessibility website provides guidance and standards for Brandeis websites, as well as additional guidance on creating accessible documents and other types of digital content.